 Step 2.
 Analyze Your Competitors Popularity

-It’s too complicated and actually impossible to manually track all your competitors’ records and activity.
+It’s too complicated and actually impossible to manually track all your competitors’ records and activity, as much manual web scraping you'd be doing.

 So, even if you know your competition, the question remains: how do you find who is the most popular brand in your niche?